Root House Museum

-The William Root House Museum and Garden is one of the oldest surviving houses in Marietta.
-The museum features a glimpse of life for a typical middle class Georgia family in 1850.
+The William Root House Museum and Garden is one of the oldest surviving houses in the Atlanta area.
+The William Root House Museum and Garden features a glimpse of life for a typical antebellum middle class Georgia family in 1850.
+Stepping through the museum’s doors is like taking a journey back in time.
+The interior of the house is meticulously decorated with period furnishings, giving visitors an authentic sense of life in the mid-1800s.

 By the late 1980’s, the house was in disrepair and scheduled for demolition.
 When it was found to be one of the oldest buildings in Marietta, it was purchased by the Cobb Landmarks and Historical Society and restored to it’s 1845 appearance.